 1. Philadelphia Eagles

-Anchored by Jason Kelce at center, the Eagles’ offensive line is the clear No. 1 unit in our NFL Power Rankings.
+Anchored by Jason Kelce at center, the Eagles’ offensive line is the clear No. 1 unit and ranked No. 2 in our NFL power rankings.
 Tackles Lane Johnson and Jordan Mailata rank in Pro Football Focus’ top 10 at their position.

 Guard Landon Dickerson progressed nicely in his second season.
 The only question mark, if you can call it that, is Cam Jurgens at guard who is entering his second year in 2023.
 He’ll be challenged in the offseason though, as the Eagles spent a third-round choice on Alabama OL Tyler Steen.